gazbert/bxbot/README.md

 - **Strategy API** - Trading Strategies implement this so the Trading Engine can execute them.

 Trading Strategies and Exchange Adapters are injected by the Trading Engine on startup.
-The bot uses a simple [YAML](https://en.wikipedia.org/wiki/YAML) based dependency injection framework to achieve this; the long term goal is to convert it into a fully configurable [Spring Boot](http://projects.spring.io/spring-boot/) app.
+The bot uses a simple [YAML](https://en.wikipedia.org/wiki/YAML) backed dependency injection framework to achieve this; the long term goal is to convert it into a fully configurable [Spring Boot](http://projects.spring.io/spring-boot/) app.

 The bot was designed to fail hard and fast if any unexpected errors occur in the Exchange Adapters or Trading Strategies: